The Awkwafina Oscars Snub Is Even Worse Than You Think

 Advertisement

-It’s especially concerning that this all comes after a much publicized push by the Academy to diversify its membership.
-Over 2018 and 2019, 1,770 new members were added to the Hollywood voting body, with a special emphasis on women, people of color, and younger artists.
-Among those joining the Academy’s ranks in 2019 were Winston Duke, Elisabeth Moss, Letitia Wright, Claire Foy, Sterling K. Brown, Tom Holland, Gemma Chan, Lady Gaga, Nisha Ganatra, and Adele, bringing the number of women up to 32% (from 25% in 2015), with and the number of people of color to 16% (from 8% in 2015).
+It’s especially concerning that this all comes after a much-publicised push by the Academy to diversify its membership.
+Over 2018 and 2019, 1,770 new members were added to the Hollywood voting body, with a special emphasis on women, people of colour, and younger artists.
+Among those joining the Academy’s ranks in 2019 were Winston Duke, Elisabeth Moss, Letitia Wright, Claire Foy, Sterling K. Brown, Tom Holland, Gemma Chan, Lady Gaga, Nisha Ganatra, and Adele, bringing the number of women up to 32% (from 25% in 2015), with and the number of people of colour to 16% (from 8% in 2015).

 Advertisement